Mixed-income housing, either in one building or in a district or neighborhood, offers many social advantages and almost no disadvantages.

 Many suburbs are homogeneous in socioeconomic level simply because the housing stock was developed in the same era and similarly priced at the time.
 Then as new households buy or rent homes, the subtle social cues keep people within their own income group.

-But consider these benefits of a municipal or county policy to promote mixed-income housing:
+But consider the following benefits of a municipal or county policy to promote mixed-income housing.

 Lower income people tend to escape from poverty and improve their productivity to society faster when they land in a higher income neighborhood.